Please be aware this material may contain triggers.

 This one is hard.
 I wrote it in 2007 and just discovered it on here.
 It gets better...it does.

-I remember my father once threatening to pop my sister's head off one day in the car.
-All I could picture, being four or so,was how he would screw back on my Barbie's head every time it came off and being afraid for my Sister.
-I don't think I got hit a lot in the beginning, not like the others.
-Not until my mother gave up her three oldest children to their father, in an attempt to keep them safe.
-My younger brother and I did not know until they left that they had another Father, but we quickly decided we wanted one too.
-This did not go over well with my mother, who loved to scream like a demon, right before she threw something large and heavy at you.
-My mother had uncanny aim for someone who hated all forms of sports.
-Four and five year olds do not really recognize crazy when they see it in their parents.
-We just learned to duck a lot.
+I remember my father once threatening to pop my sister's head off and being four or so, was the way my Barbie's head came off and being afraid for my sister.
+I don't remember getting hit a lot in the beginning, not like the others.
+Not until my three oldest siblings went to live with their father.
+My younger brother and I did not know until they left that they had another father, but we quickly decided we wanted one too.
+That did not go over well with my mother, she had a certain passion for raising her voice, usually before she threw something large and heavy.
+It was a kind of early warning system.
+My mother had an uncanny aim for someone who hated all forms of sports.

 Living with my parents was a crapshoot.
-One day I went from second youngest and the next I was the oldest, with no preamble or warning.
-There was a stern lecture about how we had gotten away with murder for long enough and we were going to start towing the line.
-Now, five year olds are very literal and I spent this entire recital trying to figure out who I could have murdered.
-I, of course had learned by then not to ask.
+One day I was second youngest and the next I was the oldest, no preamble, no warning.
+Then came a stern lecture regarding the fact that we had gotten away with murder for long enough, now we were going to start towing the line.
+Now, at five years of age, I was very literal so spent the entire recital trying to figure out who I could have murdered.
+I, of course, had learned by then not to ask.
 All I knew was that half my family was now gone and I was somehow to blame.
 Children don't naturally take these things well and being new to first grade, I started the school year by wetting myself in class.
 That by the way, does not make things go better for you, in or out of the classroom.
-As a coping mechanism I don't recommend it.
+As a coping mechanism, I don't recommend it.
 This coincided with my father's first visits to my then, nearly empty room.
-We three girls had shared one bedroom and sometimes one bed.
-I hated having my own room and would sneak into my younger brother's room, who was equally as lonely, now that our older brother was gone as well.
+We, three girls, had shared one bedroom and sometimes one bed.
+I hated having my own room and would sneak into my younger brother's room, who was equally lonely, now that our older brother was gone as well.

 When I was ten, my mother told me she sent my sisters away so they would not become pregnant.
 She said this as if this was done for their benefit, at great sacrifice to herself.
-It would never occur to her to leave the man who was sleeping with her thirteen and ten year old daughters.
+It would never occur to her to leave the man who was sleeping with her thirteen and ten-year-old daughters.
 My mother blamed them and later me, for my father's predilections.
-She felt we were trying to take her man from her, and by god she was not going to let that happen.
-We somehow were temptations and she was not pleased.
+She felt we were trying to take her man from her, and by god, she was not going to let that happen.
+We somehow were temptresses, she was not pleased.